Virginia-Pennsylvania Boundary

 The French, of course, did not feel obliged to honor any English claims.
 French military expansion into the Ohio River Valley would block the claims of any English colony to the land.
 French occupation, starting with forts and traders and ultimately settlers, would ensure continued French control over trade with the Native Americans west of the Alleghenies.

 The pacifist Quakers in the Pennsylvania legislature were unwilling to raise taxes to confront and potentially fight the French.
-In contrast, the Virginians were willing to assert their land claims and aggressive in their behavior towards the French.
+In contrast, the Virginians were willing to assert their land claims and be aggressive in their behavior towards the French.

 In late 1753, Governor Dinwiddie sent an emissary in the middle of the winter to tell the French to abandon their plans to build a string of new forts from Lake Erie down into the Ohio River valley.
-That emissary, an ambitious young man named George Washington, carried a specific message from Governor Dinwiddie to the French while they were camped at Fort Le Boeuf south of Lake Erie:8
+The governor chose Lawrence's half-brother George to travel to the French fort near Lake Erie during the middle of winter and direct the French to leave the Ohio River.

 The Lands upon the River Ohio, in the Western Parts of the Colony of Virginia, are so notoriously known to be the Property of the Crown of Great Britain, that it is a Matter of equal Concern & Surprize to me, to hear that a Body of French Forces are erecting Fortresses, & making Settlements upon that River within His Majesty's Dominions.